 Table 3.
-Calculation of Incentive Payment for Improvement in Optimal Diabetes Care (ODC) Over Time - Physician Clinic Example

-1 Improvement target goal 85% 2 Insert the clinic's rate in the previous year 28% 3 Subtract the clinic's rate (line 2) from the improvement target goal (line 1).
+Calculation of Incentive Payment for Improvement in Optimal Diabetes Care Over Time - Physician Clinic Example ou i e Over Time - i nysician Chine Example 1 Improvement target goal 100% 2 Insert the clinic's rate in the previous year 38% 3 Subtract the clinic's rate (line 2) from the improvement target goal (line 1).
 This is the gap between the clinic's prior year results and the improvement target goal.
-57% 4 Required annual reduction in the gap.
+62% 4 Required annual reduction in the gap.
 10% 5 Multiply the gap (line 3) by the 10% required annual reduction in the gap (line 4).
 This is the percentage point improvement needed to be eligible for a payment incentive for improvement.
 6% 6 Add the clinic's rate (line 2) to the percentage point improvement needed to be eligible for a payment incentive for improvement (line 5).
 This is the rate at which your clinic would be eligible for an improvement incentive payment.
-34%
+44%

 Quality-based incentive payments for improvement are time-limited to encourage improvement while maintaining the goal of all physician clinics and hospitals achieving the absolute performance benchmarks.
-Each physician clinic and hospital that does not meet the absolute performance benchmark for a particular quality measure is eligible for incentive payments for improvement for a maximum of 3 consecutive years, beginning with the first year a physician clinic or hospital becomes eligible for payment for improvement, and after which the physician clinic or hospital would only be eligible for the absolute performance benchmark payment incentive.
-The possibility exists that providers may oscillate between receipt of absolute performance-based and improvement-based incentive payments over time.
-The Minnesota Department of Health will review this possibility based on implementation experience and may revise this policy if such significant oscillation occurs.
+Each physician clinic and hospital that does not meet the absolute performance benchmark for a particular quality measure is eligible for incentive payments for improvement for three consecutive years, beginning with the first year a physician clinic or hospital becomes eligible for payment for improvement.
+After this, the physician clinic or hospital would be eligible for the absolute performance benchmark payment incentive.
+If the physician clinic or hospital achieves the absolute performance benchmark payment incentive, then it could be eligible for either award in the subsequent year.